tuzov/os-preparation-ansible/roles/luks_encryption/README.md

 1. Run the role with `--check` mode first to preview changes
 2. Apply the role to a test system with non-critical data
-3. Reboot the system to verify persistent mounting
-4. Test recovery procedures using the header backups
+3. Test recovery procedures using the header backups

 ## Limitations and Considerations